-- 1. exclusive (X) mode.
+- A lock is a mechanism to control concurrent access to a data item. - Data items can be locked in two modes: - 1. exclusive (X) mode.
 Data item can be both read as well as written.
 X-lock is requested using lock-X instruction. - 2. shared (S) mode.
 Data item can only be read.
 S-lock is requested using lock-S instruction. - Lock requests are made to the concurrency-control manager by the programmer.
 Transaction can proceed only after request is granted.